Best Christmas Adverts in 2020

-Head of broadcast marketing at Sainsbury’s Emma Bisley said: “We know that this year has been different for everyone, so we wanted to take a different approach with our Christmas campaign by simply reminding people that Christmas dishes are gestures of love and care, served by up by those who matter most.
-It’s our memories of these dishes, prepared by the people we love, that have the power to transport us home – whether we’re there or not.”
+Head of broadcast marketing at Sainsbury’s Emma Bisley said: “We know that this year has been different for everyone, so we wanted to take a different approach with our Christmas campaign.
+W wanted to remind people that Christmas dishes are gestures of love and care.
+It’s our memories of these dishes, that have the power to transport us home – whether we’re there or not.”

 Coca Cola – Christmas 2020

 If you haven’t already shed a tear from any Christmas adverts this year, Coca Cola’s ad definitely will.
-The ad was directed by Oscar-winner Taika Waititi, which showcases a father trying to deliver his daughters Christmas letter to Santa.
-Despite the challenges he faces along the way, the father doesn’t stop to get the letter to Santa – only for his daughter to have one wish, for her dad to be home for Christmas.
+The ad was directed by Oscar-winner Taika Waititi.
+It showcases a father trying to deliver his daughters Christmas letter to Santa.
+Despite the challenges he faces along the way, the father doesn’t stop to get the letter to Santa.
+However, his daughter only has one wish… for her dad to be home for Christmas.
 The Coca Cola advert ends with “This Christmas, give something only you can give.”